The Five Links housing estate was originally constructed

 Mellow Purgess, Newberry Side and Somercotes.
 Laindon Link, though created in the 1950s, had no

 residential properties before Five Links was constructed.
-None of the original names were
+None of the original street names associated with the area prior to work

 Some of the first completed